Making Co-production Happen

 Making Coproduction Happen: 27 JUNE 14:00-15:00

-The National Joint Investigative Interview Project was set up to improve the quality of the experience of child victims and witnesses required to give evidence, minimise the risk of re-traumatisation and improve the quality of evidence gathered during forensic interviews of social workers and police officers with children.
-Through a training programme, interviewers are equipped with enhanced skills and knowledge, particularly in trauma-informed approaches, enabling them to create safe, collaborative environments for children to share their experiences effectively during interviews.
+The National Joint Investigative Interview Project was set up to improve the quality of the experience of child victims and witnesses who are required to give evidence, to minimise the risk of re-traumatisation and improve the quality of evidence gathered during forensic interviews of social workers and police officers with children.
+Through a training programme, interviewers are equipped with enhanced skills and knowledge, particularly on trauma-informed approaches, enabling them to create safe, collaborative environments for children to share their experiences effectively during interviews.

-Having realised that families with children who have functional disabilities did not have the right type of support, the Welfare Department of Riga City Council conducted a research study and collaborated with service providers and families to develop and implement a new social programme.
+Having realised that families with children with disabilities did not have the right type of support, the Welfare Department of Riga City Council conducted a research study and collaborated with service providers and families to develop and implement a new social programme.
+The programme consists of support provided by trained professionals who, together with family members, co-developed individual support programmes tailored to the individual needs of the child with disabilities, siblings, and parents.

-The participation of people using services in tailoring those services is crucial for creating programmes and initiatives that truly meet their needs.
+The participation of people using social services in tailoring these services is crucial for creating programmes and initiatives that truly meet their needs.
 Person-centred approaches bring more perspective and insight, build trust between services providers and beneficiaries, empower people using services, and increase the effectiveness and impact of social services.

-Promoting citizens’ engagement in social services is essential as it fosters inclusivity, empowers communities, and ensures that services are responsive to diverse needs and preferences.
-By actively involving citizens in decision-making processes, social services can better address systemic inequalities and promote equality.
+Promoting citizens’ engagement in social services is essential as it fosters inclusion, empowers the community, and ensures that services are responsive to diverse needs and preferences.
+By actively involving citizens in decision-making processes, social services can better fulfil individual and collective needs, address systemic inequalities, and promote equality.

 Shared decision making is a key element of co-production in community-based care and support.
 People with lived experience of care are experts in what helps them have a good quality of life and what support can help them overcome situations of social exclusion.
 Involving people in decisions over their own care and support, gives them more control over their lives to become more self-sufficient.

-Research shows that social isolation and loneliness have a serious impact on older people’s longevity, their physical and mental health and their quality of life.
-In addition, low quality long-term care can further deteriorate older people’s wellbeing and their quality of life.
+Research shows that loneliness has a serious impact on older people’s longevity, their physical and mental health and their quality of life.
+Likewise, the lack of care but also its low quality can further deteriorate older people’s wellbeing and their life quality.
 In this session, we will hear about two experiences addressing these challenges.
+Malta’s Active Ageing and Community Care Agency (AACC) empowers the older persons they support so they can find by themselves the services they need to improve their wellbeing, including mental health, family therapy and group sessions.